 This ultimately comes down to personal preference, but there are a few things to keep in mind:

-- Choose a spot that is easily accessible — this will not only make it easier to hang your photos, but it will also be easier to dust, add in more frames, and/or swap out new photos as time goes on.
+- Choose a spot that is easily accessible — this will not only make it easier to hang your photos, but it will also be easier to dust, add in more frames, and/or swap out new photos as time passes.

 - Choose a spot that is well-lit — you want to be able to enjoy seeing your photos once they’re up!